Anomaly-free twistorial higher-spin theories: Introduction

 \section{Introduction}

-Twistor theory, cf. \cite{Penrose:1967wn}, is an intriguing subject, repeatedly manifesting in some of the deepest places in mathematics and physics.
-Its strength lies in the fact that it can connect different topics/ideas together and unify them into a bigger framework.
-Such remarkable ability not only deepens our understanding of existing structures but also paves the way for the emergence of new theories and applications, with notable examples being the twistor string theory, cf. \cite{Witten:2003nn}, and the ambi-twistor string theory, cf. \cite{Mason:2013sva,Geyer:2014fka}.
+Twistor theory, cf. \cite{Penrose:1967wn}, is a fascinating subject, repeatedly found in some of the unexpected corners in mathematics and physics, connecting different topics/ideas together and some time can even unify them into a bigger framework.
+This has helped to deepen our understanding of existing structures as well as paving the way for the emergence of new theories and applications, with notable examples being the twistor string \cite{Witten:2003nn}, and the ambi-twistor string \cite{Mason:2013sva,Geyer:2014fka}.

 It is well-known that certain spacetime theories, such as self-dual Yang-Mills (SDYM) \cite{Chalmers:1996rq} or self-dual gravity (SDGR) \cite{Krasnov:2016emc,Krasnov:2021cva}, can be derived from holomorphic BF type theories on twistor space, cf. \cite{Mason:2005zm,Mason:2007ct}, which are integrable at classical level \cite{Ward:1977ta,Penrose:1976js}.
-This classical integrability can be traced back to the $\infty$-dimensional chiral algebras \cite{Boyer:1985aj,Park:1989fz,Park:1989vq,Dunajski:2000iq} associated to SDYM and SDGR, which trivialize their tree-level scattering amplitudes.
+This classical integrability can be traced back to the underlying $\infty$-dimensional chiral algebras \cite{Boyer:1985aj,Park:1989fz,Park:1989vq,Dunajski:2000iq}, which trivialize the tree-level scattering amplitudes of these theories.
 Recently, this idea has also been extended to non-commutative cases \cite{Monteiro:2022lwm,Monteiro:2022xwq,Bu:2022iak,Ponomarev:2022ryp}, where the introduction of higher-spin fields has been observed as a natural way to preserve Lorentz invariance.\footnote{See also e.g. \cite{Steinacker:2019awe,Steinacker:2023cuf,Steinacker:2024unq} for similar discussions in the context of a higher-spin theory induced by the IKKT matrix model.}